Summer Group Exhibition

 Elefteria Vlavianos

-Elefteria Vlavianos was born in Zimbabwe of mixed Armenian and Greek heritage.
-She is an abstract painter who’s visual practice has developed through an ongoing investigation into the process abstraction, its vocabulary and conventions as a visual translation of a displaced cultural aesthetic.
-Her paintings draw on her multi-cultural Armenian and Greek heritage.
-Imagery in her paintings is derived from her current research of thirteenth century Armenian Manuscript Paintings and the tradition of Armenian textile crafts.
-Continued themes within her practice and paintings, are time, silence, presence and memory as they tie into a dialogue between representation, visibility and abstract painting.
-In this framework issue such a colour, structure, and mark making are key concerns as they translate across time, space and between two idioms in painting.
+Elefteria Vlavianos was born in Zimbabwe of mixed Armenian and Greek heritage and now lives in Sydney.
+She is an abstract painter whose visual practice has developed through an ongoing investigation into the process of abstraction, its vocabulary and conventions.
+Elefteria, works across mediums in painting that include oil, acrylic and wax mediums.
+Imagery in her paintings is derived from her on going research into Armenian textile crafts, gospel paintings and inherited cultural objects.
+Continued conceptual themes within her practice, are time, presence, renewal and memory as they tie into a dialogue between representation, visibility and abstract painting.
+In this framework issue such a colour, structure, and mark making are key concerns as they translate across time and space; and between idioms in painting as well as cultural practices.

 Simone Rosenbauer